2020 Year End Giving Tips

 This popular giving technique has allowed IRA owners age 70 ½ or older to make a tax-free contribution of up to $100,000 directly to a qualified charity from their IRA.
 The rollover distribution takes the place of required

 minimum distributions and avoids the income tax that would otherwise be owed on the funds taken out each year.
-The Community Foundation can accept IRA rollover distributions and help you accomplish more than you might have thought possible.
+The Community Foundation can accept IRA rollover distributions and help you accomplish more than you might have thought possible with your gift.
+Please note that IRA owners who turn 70½ in 2020, however, don’t have to begin taking required minimum distributions until after they reach age 72, and under the CARES Act required minimum distributions are suspended for 2020.
 Give us a call to find out more.
 812-948-4662.